-MediaOne, while managing one of our clients’ website, came to find out that our client’s site had almost plateaued in terms of traffic.
-Remembering that, for a period spanning to over six months, the site had only experienced a 10 to 13 % growth.
+MediaOne, while managing one of our client’s websites, came to find out that our client’s site had almost plateaued in terms of traffic.
+Remembering that, for a period spanning over six months, the site had only experienced a 10 to 13 % growth.

 So we did the obvious – we dug into Google Analytics in a bid to find out which areas needed improvement.
 That’s when we found out the site was highly ranked on a keyword that attracted more than 1,000 searches per month.
 The only limitation was that the keyword wasn’t relevant to the services offered by our client.

 The client ended up losing a tremendous amount of the traffic they were attracting.
 But they did manage to increase their revenue stream by tenfold.
-Irony, huh!
+The irony, huh!